-*D. Halbert, PhD (Chair)—public policy, political futures, law and politics
+*D. Halbert, PhD (Chair)—public policy, political futures, law and politics, and politics of intellectual property

 Affiliate Graduate Faculty